Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 No, Hola is not safe because it’s a P2P VPN.
 This means you change your IP address by getting another one from another Hola user.
 At the same time, other users will get your IP address to browse the internet as well.
 So, cybercriminals can use your IP address to engage in illegal activities.

-Hola VPN is a virtual private network (VPN) service that provides users with access to websites and online content that may be restricted in their geographical location.
-Hola VPN operates by routing a user’s internet traffic through the devices of other users who have installed the Hola VPN software, creating a peer-to-peer network that allows users to access content that might otherwise be unavailable to them.
+Hola VPN is a virtual private network (VPN) service.
+It gives users access to websites and online content that may be restricted in their area.
+Hola VPN works by routing a user’s internet traffic through other users’ devices.
+This creates a peer-to-peer network that lets users access content they might not be able to see normally.

-Hola has apps available for Windows, macOS, iOS, and smart TVs.
-Its Android app has been taken down from the Google Play Store because it was suspected of malware.
+Hola has apps for Windows, macOS, iOS, and smart TVs.
+Its Android app was removed from the Google Play Store because of malware suspicions.

-This provider promises great features.
-For example, it claims to offer unlimited bandwidth, no ads, and servers in 190+ countries.
-Unfortunately, this is possible because you connect to all users that use Hola’s network.
-Because of this, your IP address is not private, so you risk being targeted by DDoS attacks
+This provider offers great features.
+It promises unlimited bandwidth, no ads, and servers in 190+ countries.
+This is possible because you connect to all users on Hola’s network.
+Your IP address is not private, so you risk being targeted by DDoS attacks.

-On top of that, Hola has a history of sharing user IPs with its partners.
-Plus, the VPN doesn’t use encryption, so malicious actors can spy on your traffic.
+Also, Hola shares user IPs with its partners.
+The VPN doesn’t use encryption, so malicious actors can spy on your traffic.

-In contrast, a reliable and trustworthy VPN, like NordVPN, doesn’t log and share any data.
-So no one can see what you’re doing online, not even the VPN.
-Also, it comes with tons of security and privacy features to protect your identity online.
+In contrast, a reliable VPN like NordVPN doesn’t log or share any data.
+So, no one can see what you’re doing online, not even the VPN.
+It also has tons of security and privacy features to protect your identity online.

 Why You Should NOT Use Hola VPN

-Our team tested Hola VPN for several weeks and put together a list of reasons why Hola VPN is not safe:
+Our team tested Hola VPN for several weeks.
+We put together a list of reasons why Hola VPN is not safe:

 1. It Logs User Data